CLEARANCE TESTS AND MICTURITION

 Blood Urea Nitrogen (BUN)

-The breakdown of protein in foods produces urea nitrogen.
+The breakdown of protein in foods produces urea nitrogen, which is excreted by the kidneys.

 - Normal BUN: 7-20 mg/dL